vicky002/1000_Projects/README.md

 You can find implementations of these projects in many other languages by other users in [this repo](https://github.com/vicky002/Project_Solutions).

-Make sure you follow all the instructions properly.
+Before committing make sure you follow all the instructions properly.

 - **Blocked Port By-Pass Application**: Apart from HTTP/HTTPS, all other ports are blocked.
 Our College LAN does not allow port 22 (SSH Port).
 Therefore, develop a tool that bypasses blocked port 22.